5 Important Steps to Protect Yourself and Your Family, Financially and Legally, during the Coronavirus Pandemic

 Once implemented, for the first time in New York, people who apply for Community Medicaid needing home care or assisted living will be required to provide complete financial records for themselves and their spouses for a period of 30 months preceding the date of their application.
 This period is called the “look back.”

-Any “uncompensated transfers” (gifts or transfers to family members or to a trust, for example) made during the “look back” period will subject the Medicaid applicant to a “penalty period” of ineligibility for services.
+Any “uncompensated transfers” (gifts or transfers to family members or to a trust, for example) made during the “look back” period will subject the Medicaid applicant to a “penalty period” of ineligibility for benefits.
 The length of the penalty, according to the Department of Health, will be calculated in the same manner as for nursing home care.
 There is an explanation of how to calculate the “penalty period” on our website that you can find here.

 The “look back” will apply to transfers made on or after October 1, 2020.
 So if you transferred money or property prior to that date, you will not be subject to a “penalty period” for Medicaid home care or assisted living.
-There was initially some trepidation that the “look back” would apply 30 months prior to October 1, so this is good news – but only for people who act soon.

 The “start date” of the penalty, according to the Department of Health, will be from the month that the applicant is both financially and medically eligible for Medicaid home care.
 So if it takes Medicaid three months to process your application, but you were eligible at the time you applied, three months of the “penalty period” will already have passed when your application is approved.

 The above issues and other important questions remain on the table, as Medicaid works its way through the logistics of implementing the new rules.
 What has become crystal clear, however, is that now is the time for those who need Community Medicaid services to prepare and submit their applications.
-The window of opportunity to apply under the current, more generous rules is closing very soon.
+The window of opportunity to apply under the current, more generous rules is closing soon.